 I. INTRODUCTION 3 II.
 EXPLANATION FOR THE STATEMENT OF PRINCIPLES 3 III.
-SCHEDULE 1: MINIMUM CRITERIA FOR LICENSING 5 Introduction 5 Schedule 1 Paragraph 1: "Controllers and Officers, to be fit and proper persons" 5 Shareholder Controllers 7 Schedule 1 Paragraph 2: "business to be conducted in a prudent manner" 8 Schedule 1 Paragraphs 2 (4) and (5): "adequate accounting and record- keeping systems" .
-10 Schedule 1 Paragraph 3 "Integrity and skill" .
-10 Schedule 1 Paragraph 4 "Corporate Governance" .
-11 Schedule 1 Paragraph 5 "Consolidated Supervision" .
-11 IV.
-PRINCIPLES RELATING TO THE GRANTING OF LICENCES .
-11 V. POWERS TO OBTAIN INFORMATION AND REPORTS .
-12
+SCHEDULE 1: MINIMUM CRITERIA FOR LICENSING Shareholder Controllers 7 Schedule 1 Paragraph 2: "business to be conducted in a prudent manner" 8 Schedule 1 Paragraphs 2 (4) and (5): "adequate accounting and record-keeping systems" 10 Schedule 1 Paragraph 3 "Integrity and skill" 10 Schedule 1 Paragraph 4 "Corporate Governance" 11 Schedule 1 Paragraph 5 "Consolidated Supervision" 11 IV.
+PRINCIPLES RELATING TO THE GRANTING OF LICENCES 12 V. POWERS TO OBTAIN INFORMATION AND REPORTS 12